Film & TV Tax Credit Program 2.0

 Q: When calculating the Jobs Ratio, can items like fringes, meal penalties, car allowances, box rentals, cell phone allowances and per diems be included as qualified wages?

 A: The Budget Tagging and Tracking Tips 2.0 defines what can be considered wage and non-wage.
 Of the items you listed, all are considered a wage except box rentals and cell phone allowances/rentals.
 Per diems, for instance, are considered a qualified wage.
 All of the above apply to qualified labor only.
-You can also refer to our tutorials for independent films above.
+Applicants are highly encouraged to view the tutorials above on how to tag budgets specific for independent projects.

 Q: Do pension and health payments and California state income tax withholding count as qualified wages in the Jobs Ratio calculations?